When reading the Bible, it’s very helpful to answer this question: “How would the original readers of this passage have understood it?”

 Paul wrote this about the Jewish people and events in the Old Testament, “These things happened to them as an example and were written as a warning for us to whom the end of time has come” (1 Cor 10:11).

-We can learn new things about the Bible by reading the Old Testament through the eyes of people living in their Ancient Near Eastern culture.
+We can learn new things about the Bible by reading the Old Testament as if we lived in the Ancient Near Eastern culture.

-When we read the Bible, we are reading about people who lived in very different circumstances.
+When we read the Bible, we are reading about people whose lives were very different from ours.

-As we learn to understand their viewpoints, we gain a richer understanding of Scripture.
+As we learn to understand their viewpoints, we will have a richer understanding of Scripture.

 Image via Wikimedia Commons This photo is of an Ancient Near Eastern sun god named Shamash.
 His name is like the Hebrew word for the sun “shemesh.”